alicemead/prn_sudan2024_project/README.md

 The **process_caesar_reducers.py** code is written to take the edited subjects file created above, and the reducers CSV file from [Zooniverse Caesar API](https://caesar.zooniverse.org).
 The code processes these files into three shapefiles (length of wadi, bridges, paved roads).

-The **shapefile_for_area.py** code can reduce the data down by the specific area of focus you want.
-Please note to use the AOI descriptor which is included in the shapefile.
+The **mask_data_to_AOI.py** code can reduce the data down to a specific area of focus.
+The code is programmed to Admin Level 1, and you must list the PCODE(S) identifier for your region of interest.